dapr/docs/daprdocs/content/en/developing-applications/building-blocks/pubsub/pubsub-bulk.md

 On enabling Bulk Publish and/or Bulk Subscribe, the communication between the App and Dapr sidecar (Point 1 above) is optimized for **all components**.

-But, optimization of Point 2 i.e. From/To *Dapr* To/From *Pubsub Broker* would depend on a number of factors, i.e. if Broker inherently supports Bulk Publish/Subscribe and if Dapr component is updated to support Batching.
-Currently, following components are updated to support this level of optimization:
+Optimization from Dapr sidecar to the pub/sub broker would depend on a number of factors, for example:
+- If the broker inherently supports Bulk pub/sub
+- If the Dapr component is updated to support the use of bulk APIs provided by the broker.

+Currently, the following components are updated to support this level of optimization:
 <table width="100%">
     <tr>
         <th>Component</th>